vincentarelbundock/tinytable/README.md

 `huxtable` 29, and `DT` 43.
 In contrast, `tinytable` imports no other `R` package by default.

-There `tinytable` is also “small” along several other dimensions:
+`tinytable` is “small” along several dimensions:

 -   The user interface is simple, streamlined, consistent, uncluttered.
 -   The `tinytable` code base is very small and easy to maintain.
 -   `tinytable` is a very thin wrapper around incredibly powerful
-    frameworks: Bootstrap for HTML and `tabularray` for LaTeX/PDF.
-By staying “close to the metal”, `tinytable` allows users to create endlessly customizable tables:.
+    frameworks: Bootstrap for HTML and `tabularray` for LaTeX.
 -   `tinytable` imports no 3rd party `R` package.
 -   This package is free.
 Tiny tables for a tiny price!